Updated March 14, 2023

 - It offers us a trial of 30 days and great documentation to use this tool.

 Watir is another automation tool that is open source and stands for web application testing in Ruby.
-It consists of further three parts namely Watir Classic, Watir Spec, and Watir WebDriver.
-Watir Classic can use only Internet Explorer web browser on Windows, whereas Watir WebDriver can use all the browsers.
+It consists of further three parts, namely Watir Classic, Watir Spec, and Watir WebDriver.
+Watir Classic can use only the Internet Explorer web browser on Windows, whereas Watir WebDriver can use all the browsers.
 Watir WebDriver is based on Selenium and is a modern kind of Watir.

 - Watir is open source and free for developers to use